InitoryDad/pixavoxet/README.md

 # PixaVoxet

 ​This is a little tool inside the Godot game engine, made for rendering pixel art spritesheets from voxels models from the voxel modelling software MagicaVoxel.
 It features a custom lighting engine, outlining support, and indexed colors.

+Devlog at myskamyska.tumblr.com

 **Requirements**